 American politics with a particular focus on public opinion and voting, political parties and elections, and the politics of race, ethnicity, and gender.

-Laurel Elder is a Professor of Political Science and the Coordinator of the Women’s and Gender Studies Program at Hartwick College.
-She teaches a wide array of courses in American politics focusing in particular on public opinion, voting, and elections with specific attention to issues of gender, race, and ethnicity.
-She is also the co-author of two books, American Presidential Candidate Spouses: The Public’s Perspective (2018) and The Politics of Parenthood: Causes and Consequences of the Politicization and Polarization of the American Family (2012).
+Laurel Elder is a Professor of Political Science at Hartwick College.
+She teaches a wide array of courses in American politics focusing on public opinion, voting, and elections with specific attention to issues of gender, race, and ethnicity.
+Her most recent book is The Partisan Gap: Why Democratic Women Get Elected But Republican Women Don’t (NYU Press 2021).

 Recent courses taught:

 - Congress and the Presidency

 Professor Laurel Elder has published extensively on issues relating to public opinion, gender, parenthood and women’s representation.
 Her research has been covered in national news publications including The Washington Post, The New York Times, and Fivethirtyeight.